Adelaide House (Alice Springs): History

 Adelaide House was the first hospital in Alice Springs and it was brought about through the hard work and advocacy of the Reverend John Flynn.

-The Reverend John Flynn (Flynn) travelled regularly to Alice Springs, and other far-flung places and, as a part of his role as superintendent of the Australian Inland Mission (AIM) where he started in 1912, he was determined to improve the lives of people in Central Australia.
+The Reverend John Flynn (Flynn) travelled regularly to Alice Springs and other remote places.
+As part of his role as superintendent of the Australian Inland Mission (AIM), where he started in 1912, he was determined to improve the lives of people in Central Australia.

 Before Adelaide House was built there was no doctor in the region and people had to rely on their own experience and basic supplies in case of general illness.
 In cases of emergency, a doctor would be called in to the Central Telegraph Office in Adelaide and their advice would be transmitted via telegram.
 This, of course, lead to many preventable deaths.

 Fundraising started for the hospital in 1918, with Flynn "passing around the hat" and with local residents forming a fundraising committee.
-It is worth noting that Flynn prioritised the building of a hospital over that of a church.
+It is worth noting that Flynn prioritized the building of a hospital over that of a church.

 Construction started in 1920 when local stonemason Jack Williams (who had built the Stuart Town Gaol), who was 70 years old was given the contract.
 Williams struggled with the contract as he found it hard to find good help and worked alone for most of the three years he worked on the project.
 In 1923 construction stalled when the cost was blowing out and there were no more available funds.

 With further funds raised construction restarted in 1925 when Flynn hired Bert and Angus McLeod from Adelaide and it was completed and opened on 24 June 1926.

 Once completed, Adelaide House was the 9th in a network of 14 medical facilities established by the AIM and they were an important part of the "mantle of safety" Flynn envisioned for the people of the outback.